Multivariate Interpolation in Unisolvent Nodes -- Lifting the Curse of Dimensionality: Acknowledgements

 \section{Acknowledgements}

-Christian L. Mueller, Leslie Greengard, Alex Barnett, Manas Rachh, Uwe Hernandez Acosta, and Nico Hoffmann are deeply acknowledged for their inspiring hints and helpful discussions.
+Leslie Greengard, Christian L.~Mueller, Alex Barnett, Manas Rachh, Heide Meissner, Uwe Hernandez Acosta, and Nico Hoffmann are deeply acknowledged for their inspiring hints and helpful discussions.
 Further, we are grateful to Michael Bussmann and thank the whole CASUS institute (G\"{o}rlitz, Germany) for hosting stimulating workshops on the subject.